Glasgow, Scotland’s biggest and most charismatic city, is a destination famed for producing talent.

 A place that has given the world comedic geniuses like Billy Connolly, sporting heroes like Sir Alex Ferguson, and accomplished musicians like Lulu, those who find themselves in Glasgow these days will undoubtedly see the city’s tourism slogan ‘People Make Glasgow’ emblazoned on a poster along Buchanan or Sauchiehall Street.

-It is the gastronomic treats coming out of Glasgow’s burgeoning culinary scene however, that have drawn the attention of residents and visitors alike in recent years.
-As more and more skilled chefs and gifted restaurateurs choose to set up shop in Glasgow, the quality of food on offer in the city continues to flourish.
+It is the gastronomic treats coming out of Glasgow’s burgeoning culinary scene however that have drawn people’s attention in recent years.

 Mister Singh’s India